UK regulator probes Deloitte auditing of RBS

-LONDON A British regulator has opened a probe into Deloitte's auditing of Royal Bank of Scotland (RBS.L), the British lender that taxpayers spent 45 billion pounds ($70 billion) rescuing in 2008.
+LONDON Dec 12 A British regulator has opened a probe into Deloitte's auditing of Royal Bank of Scotland, the British lender that taxpayers spent 45 billion pounds ($70 billion) rescuing in 2008.

 Financial Services Authority chairman Adair Turner said on Monday a copy of its report on the near collapse of RBS and other material had been passed to the Accountancy and Actuarial Discipline Board.

-Deloitte said it was normal procedure for the FSA to pass on its findings to the AADB and was "not an indication there was a complaint or a problem identified," or that the AADB plans to conduct an investigation.
+Deloitte said it was normal procedure for the FSA to pass on its findings to the AADB and was "not an indication there was a complaint or a problem identified".

-"We are confident that we properly fulfilled our responsibilities as auditor, and are satisfied that our work was thorough and carried out in compliance with auditing standards and appropriate regulatory requirements," a Deloitte spokesman said.

 The FRC is already probing how Ernst & Young -- another of the so-called "Big Four" auditors -- checked the books of Lehman Brothers before the U.S. investment bank collapsed in September 2008, bringing the world's financial system to its knees.